-The 2010s – a decade that was brought in on a sombre note with the tragic suicide of Alexander McQueen and which concluded with Karl Lagerfeld’s passing, just days short of his Chanel show this year – was one speckled with terms that were previously unheard of; fashion unicorns, sustainability and the e-commerce explosion – ten years back, these terms, among so many others, accounted for but a itsy-bitsy share of the fashion pie.
+The 2010s: a decade that was brought in on a sombre note with the tragic suicide of Alexander McQueen and which concluded with Karl Lagerfeld’s passing, just days short of his Chanel show this year.
+This era was one speckled with terms that were previously unheard of; fashion unicorns, sustainability and the e-commerce explosion – ten years back, these terms, among so many others, accounted for but a itsy-bitsy share of the fashion pie.
 With the social media boom and a rapidly evolving consumer acumen, AISPI explores the past decade in fashion and what we can expect in the next one to come.

 The Green Light

 At the beginning of the decade, sustainability was a term reserved only for the off-beat and aberrant.
 The word in itself conjured up images of clothing that was shapeless and bleak, a connotation that it has had to work hard to shake off (and still does).
 As we near the end of the decade, it has become clear though, that sustainability is much more than just a buzzword.
 Spurred, especially, in recent times by Greta Thunberg’s global outcry for a sustainably and ethically sound future as well as a desire to spark joy a la Marie Kondo, sustainability has quickly transgressed from an idea into a full-blown concept.
 While the work is only just beginning when it comes to incorporating sustainability in the global fashion industry, the ‘20s will hopefully see the term make a bigger impact on not just the fashion industry, but the world as a whole.